zama-ai/concrete/docs/tutorial/extensions.md

 ## fhe.one()

-Allows you to create encrypted scalar one:
+Allows you to create an encrypted scalar one:

 ```python
 from concrete import fhe